Verona, New Jersey: Climate

-Verona has a temperate climate, with warm/hot humid summers and cool/cold winters.
-The climate is slightly cooler overall during the summer than in New York City because there is no urban heat island effect.
+Verona has a humid continental climate (Dfa), with warm/hot humid summers and moderately cold winters.
+The climate is slightly cooler overall than in New York City, especially at night, because there is no urban heat island effect, as well as higher elevation and a more interior location (greater distance away from the moderating effects of the Atlantic Ocean).

 January tends to be the coldest month, with average high temperatures in the upper 30s (Fahrenheit) and lows in the lower 20s.
 July is the warmest months with high temperatures in the mid 80s and lows in the mid 60s.
 From April to June and from September to early November, Verona enjoys temperatures from the lower 60s to upper 70s.
 Rainfall is plentiful, with around 44 in a year.
-Snowfall is common from mid-January to early March and nor'easters can bring significant amounts of snow.
-In January 1996, a weather station in nearby Newark, New Jersey recorded over 31.8 in of snow from the North American blizzard of 1996.
+Snowfall is common from December to March and nor'easters can bring significant amounts of snow.
+In January 1996, a weather station in nearby Newark, New Jersey, recorded over 31.8 in of snow from the North American blizzard of 1996.